-On reaching Parshat “Vayechi” one can be struck with a sense of melancholy and a strong feeling that our sojourn in this world is temporal and insignificant Our strong Father Yakov Avinu reaches his final days on earth and, knowing that his children will be in Exile for a while, asks Joseph; “please… don’t bury me in Egypt”.
-This statement reminded me of a trip to the Museum where a certain representational painting caught my attention.
+On reaching Parshat “Vayechi” one can be struck with a sense of melancholy and a strong feeling that our sojourn in this world is temporal and insignificant.
+Our strong Father Yakov Avinu reaches his final days on earth.
+Knowing that his children will be in Exile for a long time he asks Joseph; “please… don’t bury me in Egypt”.
+This statement reminded me of a trip I once took to the Museum where a certain representational painting caught my attention.

 The painting is called “Vanitas”.
-The artist who painted Vanitas was Jacques “De Clauew” Grief who was born 1642 and died during the year of 1677.
-If this is the case then he died when he was about 35 which was not so uncommon for his time, but always very tragic.
+The artist who painted Vanitas was Jacques “De Clauew” Grief, who was born 1642 and died during the year of 1677.
+He died when he was about 35 which was not so uncommon for his time, but always very tragic.
 De Clauew was born in Dordrecht, a small river town in northern Holland.
-Because of a physical deformity he was given the nickname of “de Claeuw” meaning, ” the claw”.
-At first sight, the painting can draw you and convey a personal message.
+Because of a physical deformity, he was given the nickname of “de Claeuw” meaning, ” the claw”.
+At first sight, the painting can draw you closer and convey a personal message.

 Vanitas, conveys a spiritual message without all of the images of biblical figures, angels or demons.
-The name of the painting, is “Vanitas” meaning vanity, it gives the painting a clear direction and purpose as to the message of what is being portrayed; the brevity of life, or the emptiness of worldly concerns.
-In general this painting would fall in the category of a “Still Life” painting, which means a painting or a photograph of inanimate everyday objects.
+The name of the painting is “Vanitas” meaning vanity. its name gives the painting a clear direction and purpose as to the message of what is being portrayed; the brevity of life, or the emptiness of worldly concerns.
+In general, this painting would fall into the category of a “Still Life” painting, which means a painting or a photograph of inanimate everyday objects.
 These objects are typically cups, bowls, plants, fruit, vegetables, pottery and the like.

-This painting by De Clauew is really bursting from the seams with meaning.
-It depicts the struggle between intellect and emotion, nature and nurture, free choice and fate, time and the timeless, mortality and the immortal, and between G-d and Man.
+This painting by De Clauew depicts the struggle between intellect and emotion, nature and nurture, free choice and fate, time and the timeless, mortality and the immortal, G-d and Man.
 The question that comes to mind when I see this painting is; can Man attain everlasting meaning in this temporary world?
-Our Parsha, while the content may be mortality and exile, we call it “Vayechi” and Jacob lived!